PyNet Labs- Network Automation Specialists

 1. Anycast supported.

-1. Mobility (in earlier times or today, when we switch to another location, the host’s IP address also changes because of shortage in IPv4, but IPv6 does not change IP.
+1. Mobility (in earlier times or today, when we switch to another location, the host’s IP address also changes because of shortage in IPv4, but it does not change IP.
 Your IP will remain constant weather you switch your location or not).

 1. Smooth Transition